Moderate immigration may promote a peak of cooperation among natives: The model

-where $\Delta \Pi_{max}$ is the maximum payoff difference considering all possible combinations of allowed payoffs.
-This term is included to normalize the probabilities.
-Next, the demographic part of the model.
+Next, we describe the demographic part of the model.
 Another individual and one of its nearest neighbor sites are randomly selected.
 If that neighbor site is empty, the selected individual reproduces with probability $\beta$.
 The offspring inherits the parent's strategy, except efficient cooperators give birth to standard cooperators due to the cultural integration that the offspring is subjected to.
 For the death event, another individual is randomly selected to die with probability $d=\gamma \beta$.
-Note that we choose such probability to have $\gamma$ as a control parameter for the lattice occupation.
 Notice that, because the players can have empty sites around them, the size of public goods groups can be smaller than five.
-Last, for the immigration step, we randomly select a site and, if the site is empty, it receives an immigrant with probability $min \{1,\mu/\rho_a\}$, where $\rho_a$ is the fraction of occupied sites.
-As long as $\mu \le \rho_a$, the factor $\rho_a$ guarantees that at each MCS the number of incoming immigrants is, on average, equal to $\mu(1-\rho_a)N=\mu N_v$, where $N_v$ is the number of vacant sites.
-Thus, the number of incoming immigrants depends not only on the immigration coefficient $\mu$ but also on the global density.
-For the simulations, we consider a transient around $10^4$ to $10^5$ MCS.
-After that, we average the measures over the last $1000$ steps.
+In the immigration step, we randomly select a site and, if the site is empty, it receives an immigrant with probability $min \{1,\mu/\rho_a\}$, where $\rho_a$ is the fraction of occupied sites and $\mu$ is the immigration coefficient.
+As long as $\mu \le \rho_a$, the factor $\rho_a$ guarantees that at each MCS the number of incoming immigrants is, on average, equal to $(\mu/\rho_a)(1-\rho_a)N_a=\mu(1-\rho_a)N=\mu N_v$, where $N_v$ is the number of vacant sites.
+Notice that is so because at each MCS both the demographic and the imitation processes are repeated $N_a$ times.
+Thus, the total number of incoming immigrants depends not only on the immigration coefficient $\mu$ but also on the global density.
+The constant influx of immigrants is comprised of a fraction $p_e$ of efficient cooperators and $1-p_e$ of defectors.

+The simulations are run in a square lattice $100\times100$ starting fully occupied with natives.
+We consider a transient around $10^4$ to $10^5$ MCS, after which we average the measures over the last $1000$ steps.
 The results are further averaged over $100$ independent samples.
 In the following analysis, we distinguish five types of individuals: native cooperators ($c_0$), native defectors ($d_0$), immigrant cooperators ($c_i$), immigrant defectors ($d_i$), and immigrant efficient cooperators ($e$).